CodingGagan/markdown_test/kubecost-cloud/cloud-installation-and-onboarding.md

 --set networkCosts.enabled=false
 ```

-Without network costs installed, you will be missing visibility into the networking layer in your environment.
-Kubecost is actively working with GCP to get our agent added to [this list of autopilot partner workloads](https://cloud.google.com/kubernetes-engine/docs/resources/autopilot-partners).
+Without network costs installed, you will be missing visibility into the networking layer in your environment. nOps is actively working with GCP to get our agent added to [this list of autopilot partner workloads](https://cloud.google.com/kubernetes-engine/docs/resources/autopilot-partners).